homerj92/To-Do/README.md

 We can start the sample application backend with the following command:

-    Open To-Do folder in terminal
+    Open Project folder in terminal

     npm start